-If the tumor is a carcinoma (a cancerous tumor), surgery is the only way to cure the cancer; radiation, chemotherapy, and treatment with mitotane (a medication that is toxic to cortisol-producing cells) are usually required to lower cortisol levels.
-(See "Treatment of adrenocortical carcinoma", section on 'Mitotane monotherapy'.)
+If the tumor is a carcinoma (a cancerous tumor), surgery is the only way to cure the cancer; radiation, chemotherapy, and treatment with mitotane (a medication that is toxic to cortisol-producing cells) are usually required to lower cortisol levels (see "Treatment of adrenocortical carcinoma", section on 'Mitotane monotherapy').
 After these treatments, daily adrenal hormone replacement is usually necessary.
-(See "Patient information: Adrenal insufficiency (Addison's disease) (Beyond the Basics)", section on 'Primary insufficiency'.)
+(See "Patient education: Adrenal insufficiency (Addison's disease) (Beyond the Basics)", section on 'Primary adrenal insufficiency'.)

 NODULAR ADRENAL HYPERPLASIA

-Treatment of nodular adrenal hyperplasia usually requires surgical removal of both adrenal glands.
+Treatment of nodular adrenal hyperplasia (a very rare disorder) usually requires surgical removal of both adrenal glands.
 Before surgery, medications that inhibit adrenal enzymes (ketoconazole or metyrapone) can lower cortisol levels.

 After surgery, daily adrenal hormone replacement is usually necessary.
-(See "Patient information: Adrenal insufficiency (Addison's disease) (Beyond the Basics)", section on 'Primary insufficiency'.)
+(See "Patient education: Adrenal insufficiency (Addison's disease) (Beyond the Basics)", section on 'Primary adrenal insufficiency'.)

 CUSHING'S SYNDROME DURING PREGNANCY